itachi880/react-data-stores/README.md

 # React data stores

-A simple state management solution that allows you to create a centralized store for your application.
+A simple state management solution that allows you to create a centralized stores for your application.
 This package provides a `Store` class to manage state and listen for changes.

 ## Installation